JasonQi-swe/booking-system/README.md

 4. Stop the sending process by http://localhost:8080/stop-sending-transactions

 #### **How to test via Docker**
-1. Do the mvn clean package in the two services to generate the jar files
+1. **Make sure the file docker-compose.yml is in the parent directory of the two services**
-2. Make sure the file docker-compose.yml in the same folder as the two services
+2. Do the `mvn clean package` in the two services to generate the jar files
 3. Run command in terminal: `docker-compose build`
 4. Run command in terminal: `docker-compose up`
 5. Again, trigger the sending transactions by http://localhost:8080/start-sending-transactions